 Countries: Burkina Faso, Cote d’Ivoire, Ghana, Niger, Sierra Leone, and Togo

-Diseases: lymphatic filariasis (elephantiasis), onchocerciasis (river blindness), schistosomiasis (snail fever), trachoma (blinding eye infection) and three soil-transmitted helminths (hookworm, roundworm, and whipworm)
+Diseases: lymphatic filariasis (LF, or elephantiasis), onchocerciasis (river blindness), schistosomiasis (snail fever), trachoma (blinding eye infection) and three soil-transmitted helminths (hookworm, roundworm, and whipworm)

 Duration: 2010 – 2018

-Partners and sub-grantees: National Ministries of Health, FHI 360 (lead), Deloitte Consulting LLP, Helen Keller International, Health and Development International,
+Partners and sub-grantees: Ministries of Health, FHI 360 (lead), Deloitte Consulting LLP, Helen Keller International, and Health and Development International

-Number of people to be treated for at least one NTD in FY2015
+Number of people to be treated for at least one NTD in FY2018

 *Individuals may be counted more than once if receiving treatment for more than one NTD